Last updated:

 Introduction

-Madelung’s disease is characterized by the presence of fatty tumors (lipomas) located symmetrically around the neck, shoulders, trunk, hips, upper arms and thighs.
-While these abnormal fatty tumors may grow over the course of months to years, the disease usually demonstrates a rapid progression at first and then slows down as the size of the fatty mass stabilizes.
+Madelungโs disease is characterized by the presence of fatty tumors (lipomas) located symmetrically around the neck, shoulders, trunk, hips, upper arms and thighs.
+While these abnormal fatty tumors may grow over the course of months to years, the disease usually has a rapid progression at first and then slows down as the size of the fatty mass stabilizes.
 The rest of the body may be lean in contrast to the affected parts.

-Dominant genetic disorders occur when only a single copy of a non-working gene is necessary to cause a particular disease.
-The non-working gene can be inherited from either parent or can be the result of a mutated (changed) gene in the affected individual.
-The risk of passing the non-working gene from an affected parent to an offspring is 50% for each pregnancy.
+Dominant genetic disorders occur when only a single copy of a disease-causing gene variant is necessary to cause the disease.
+The gene variant can be inherited from either parent or can be the result of a new (de novo) changed gene in the affected individual.
+The risk of passing the gene variant from an affected parent to a child is 50% for each pregnancy.
 The risk is the same for males and females.

 Clinical Testing and Work-Up

 Clinical work-up involves physical examination and imaging of the affected area using ultrasound/sonography, CT-scan or MRI.
-A procedure known as fine needle aspiration (FNA) may be performed, involving insertion of a needle into the swelling and obtaining a small sample of the tissue to be analyzed by pathology for fatty (lipomatous) lesion.
+A procedure known as fine needle aspiration (FNA) may be performed, involving insertion of a needle into the swelling, and obtaining a small sample of the tissue to be analyzed by pathology for fatty (lipomatous) lesion.
 FNA procedure may also help distinguish between benign and malignant forms of disease.

 Nerve conduction and muscle function studies (electromyography) might be done to assess the degree of accompanying peripheral neuropathy for some patients.